JosephDemarest/openweather_cli/README.md

 ---

 # OpenWeather CLI

-Quick CLI application I made to interface with the openweather API for use in waybar.
 Weather CLI is a simple command line application that fetches and displays weather data.
 It uses the OpenWeatherMap API and can be customized via a configuration file.

 ## Features